Garnering a well-thought-through (and longer) easy testimonial can sometimes be rather like trying to get blood from a stone.

 You’re more than one aware of how busy your clients probably are and that might take the time in order to give a testimonial to you when perhaps they’ve already said that they love what you do and can be difficult for them to put it in writing

-Plus you don’t want to sound like you’re coming across like a snake oil salesman.
+Plus you don’t want to sound like you’re coming across as a snake oil salesman.

 Trust me it isn’t creepy at all you’re doing is asking your happy client to help somebody else who might feel comfortable booking your services to